tensorlayer/HyperPose/README.md

 ## License

-- This project for academic use only.
+- This project is for academic use only.